Document downloads - Contract administration case law

 Effective from 23 November 2016

-The purpose of this guidance note is to outline the different types of fluctuating price mechanisms available for use within those contracts, selection of the most appropriate mechanism for particular situations, and techniques for calculating adjustments.
+The purpose of this practice information is to outline the different types of fluctuating price mechanisms available for use within those contracts, selection of the most appropriate mechanism for particular situations, and techniques for calculating adjustments.

-The guidance note is intended for anyone involved in fluctuating price contracts, particularly quantity surveyors.
+The practice information is intended for anyone involved in fluctuating price contracts, particularly quantity surveyors.

 isurv Contract administration case law RSS feed